featherlike/featherlike/README.md

-too lazy to fix this YET
+too lazy to fix this